-This portrait head of Antinous was once part of an over life-size statue showing Antinous as the Greek god of wine, Dionysos.
-As was custom of the period, the missing pieces on the Lansdowne Antinous were restored in the 18th century and the head was mounted on a modern bust.
+This portrait head of Antinous was once part of an over-life-size statue showing Antinous as the Greek god of wine, Dionysos.
+As was the custom of the period, the missing pieces on the Lansdowne Antinous were restored in the 18th century, and the head was mounted on a modern bust.
 The facial restoration included the tip of the nose, the upper lip, part of the ears and part of the chin.

 *Christie’s, The Lansdowne Collection of Ancient Marbles, London, 5 March 1930, p.
 66, no. 101

 *A Catalogue of the Ancient Marbles at Lansdowne House, based upon the work of Adolf Michaelis Cat. no. 64 (pdf)

 *C. W. Clairmont, Die Bildnisse des Antinous, Schweizeriches Institut in Rom, 1966, p.
 16, no. 8

 *H. Meyer, Antinoos (1991) 116 ff.
 Nr.
 III 6 Taf.
 104

 *L. Budde – R. Nicholls, A Catalogue of the Greek and Roman Sculpture in the Fitzwilliam Museum Cambridge (1964) 68 Nr.
 10